golemhq/golem/documentation.md

 Start Golem GUI.
 Port indicates which port number to use, default is 5000.

-- **startproject project**
+- **createproject project**

-Starts a new project with the given name.
+Creates a new project with the given name.
 Creates the base files and folders.